-The Center for the Study of Social Difference is pleased to partner with the Walther Collection on the Fall symposium Imagining Everyday Life:
+The Center for the Study of Social Difference and the Barnard Center for Research on Women in collaboration with The Walther Collection presents: Imagining Everyday Life: Engagements with Vernacular Photography.

 What is vernacular photography?
 Generally defined as the most ordinary or utilitarian form of imagery, vernacular photography ranges from early ethnographic records to family photo albums to today’s social media.
 The aim of this symposium is to reconsider the uses and meanings of these frequently overlooked photographic practices, ones that often reinforce conventions of social identity but can also become crucial sites of creative resistance and transformation.
 Speakers from a wide range of academic disciplines will consider vernacular representations of everyday life, offering new ways to think about photography in relation to our political communities, cultural identities, social agency, and daily personal rituals.

 The symposium coincides with The Walther Collection’s current exhibition series titled “Imagining Everyday Life,” which will culminate in a major installation curated by Brian Wallis at The Walther Collection in Neu-Ulm, Germany, in 2020.

 Event is free and open to the public, but please register here.

 Society of Fellows and Heyman Center for Humanities | Columbia University

 Department of Art History and Archaeology | Columbia University

 Institute for Research in African-American Studies | Columbia University

 Andrew and Marina Lewin Family Foundation